aaditya-pdgupta/Logism_project/README.md

 $$\overline{\overline{A \cdot B}} = A \cdot B = Y$$

-which is required mathematical expression for AND gate.
+which is required mathematical operation for AND gate.

 ## Operation
 * When A is low and B is also low, Y is low.